rzarajczyk/rzarajczyk.github.io/ubuntu-logitech-mx-vertical.md

 The Logitech MX Vertical generally works fine in Ubuntu 22.04 out of the box.
 The only thing that doesn't work is the DPI button.

-Here I will show how to make the DPI button usable - it will show the `Activities` scree (something similar to MacOS App Expose)
+Here I will show how to make the DPI button usable - it will show the `Activities` screen (something similar to MacOS App Expose)

 ### Reacting on the DPI button